-Hypertension or elevated blood pressure is a dangerous condition that can lead to a heart attack, kidney failure or a stroke.
+Hypertension or elevated blood pressure is a dangerous condition that can lead to a heart attack, kidney failure, or stroke.

-Falling in love can serve as a natural way to lower down the blood pressure.
+Falling in love can serve as a natural way to lower down blood pressure.

 These feelings can make real chaos in our daily routine.
 Psychologist Deborah Khoshaba, Psy.D. told Psychology Today that, during this time, we can easily start to lose ourselves.
 “You are adding a dating relationship to your normal, busy routine,” she said.

 “Your normal responsibilities at work and home may fall to the wayside, as you put more energy into solidifying your love relationship“.